acode/cli/README.md

 has never been easier - focus on writing code you love, let StdLib handle everything else.

+StdLib uses an **open specification** called [FaaSlang](https://github.com/faaslang/faaslang) for function definitions and execution - if you run into concerns or questions as you're building from this guide, please reference the FaaSlang repository. :)

 You can view services published by our large and growing developer community [on the StdLib search page](https://stdlib.com/search).